richfaces/richfaces-archetypes/kitchensink/src/main/resources/archetype-resources/README.md

 *   Ajax: All page updates are made with an ajax call, increasing the page responsiveness, and leading to a more native **feeling** application.

-*   Client-side validation: By simply nesting a <rich:validator /> tag in the input elements, we wire them with RichFaces client-side validation capabilities.
+*   Client-side validation: By simply nesting a <r:validator /> tag in the input elements, we wire them with RichFaces client-side validation capabilities.
 The inputs are validated locally using javascript, without requiring a round-trip to the server.

 *   Popups: Click the view link next to a member in the member list to view a popup with the member details.
 To close the popup, click the "X" in the top right-hand corner, or click anywhere on the background mask.